F-OLIVIER/Formation-Zone01/Next.JS/social-network-next/README.md

 ___
 ## ⚙️ Installation & usage

-The project run via [Docker](https://www.docker.com) with a `Docker Compose` which allows the 2 programs to be launched (the SQL database being in the backend), so make sure you [install Docker](https://docs.docker.com/compose/install/) before running the site launch command.
+The project run via <a href="https://www.docker.com">Docker</a> with a `Docker Compose` which allows the 2 programs to be launched (the SQL database being in the backend), so make sure you <a href="https://docs.docker.com/compose/install/">install Docker</a> before running the site launch command.

 ```sh
 sh ./launch.sh